llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

         * This warning is an error by default.
 To try out C++ support, you might wish to disable the warning entirely with `-Wno-openacc-and-cxx`.
+* Options that enable incomplete or "fake" support for specific OpenACC features that Clacc does not yet fully support
+    * Commonalities
+        * Each option and its associated features are not well tested and are not recommended for production use.
+        * When an option is not specified, compile-time diagnostics (warnings or errors) are normally produced upon uses of the associated features.
+        * When an option is specified, uses of the associated features are partially or fully validated, and compile-time diagnostics are produced if uses are found to be incorrect.
+Otherwise, the features have no effect or a partial effect on behavior, as described below.
+        * Each option will be removed when Clacc develops full support for the associated features.
+    * `-fopenacc-fake-async-wait`
+        * Clacc accepts but discards OpenACC directives and clauses associated with async/wait support.
+That is, they have no OpenMP translation in source-to-source mode.
+        * Clacc inserts preprocessor definitions to handle OpenACC Runtime Library API routines and other symbols associated with async/wait support.
+        * The effect in both cases is that behavior remains synchronous.
+        * Some async/wait features might not be covered yet and thus will still produce compile-time diagnostics.
+We are adding them as the need arises in the applications we are investigating.

 Run-Time Environment Variables
 ------------------------------